Datatab

 For the data at hand, the log-rank test showed that there is a difference between the groups in terms of the distribution from the time until the event occurs, p=<0.001.
 The null hypothesis is thus rejected.

-This means that if the p-value is greater than the pre-determined significance level, which in most cases is 5%, the null hypothesis is retained, i.e. there is then no significant difference.
+This means that if the p-value is greater than the pre-determined significance level, which in most cases is 5%, the null hypothesis is not rejected, i.e. there is then no significant difference.

 If the p-value is smaller, the null hypothesis is rejected and it is assumed on the basis of the available data that there is a difference between the curves.